MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-psgetthreadserversilo.md

 ## -returns

-Returns TRUE if the thread is a silo, FALSE otherwise.
+Returns a pointer to the server silo for the thread or NULL.

 ## -remarks